fcostin/tcplb/docs/DESIGN.md

 effort of implementation but restricts the server's ability to perform very well in any particular situation, compared to specialised load balancers that include application protocol specific design optimisations.

+### CLI UX

+Proof-of-concept load balancer application will support configuration of minimal set of options using flags:

+- bind address to listen on
+- where to find its certificate & private key
+- list of 0 or more upstream addresses

+Load balancer will display help when invoked with no arguments and exit with nonzero status on fatal errors.

+Other parameters (e.g. timeouts) will be defined as constants in the code and will require rebuilding from source to tweak.

+Beyond proof-of-concept, the application aspires to:

+- expose parameters users are likely to want to tune in configuration
+- support reading configuration from file
+- support reading configuration from environment variables

 ### Forwarding flow